The Boys in the Band-1970

 As such, shot very much like a play and seemingly in one long take, the film is highly effective and delicious in wit and dark humor.
 With a macabre and bitter element, the characters snipe and ridicule each other during a birthday party.

-The Boys in the Band is a groundbreaking film on many levels as it is one of the first LGBT films to feature gay characters in prominent roles.
+The Boys in the Band is a groundbreaking film on many levels as it is one of the first LGBTQ+ films to feature gay characters in prominent roles.
 Furthermore, it has the dubious honor of being the first film to use the word “cunt”.

 Michael, a writer, is hosting a birthday party for his good friend, Harold.
 When Michael receives an urgent call from his straight and married college chum, Alan, he begrudgingly invites him over at the risk of having his lifestyle exposed.

 One by one, the guests arrive for the party.
-Emory is quite effeminate and loud, Hank and Larry and straight-acting and a couple, but with monogamy issues and Hank’s marriage as obstacles.
+Emory is quite effeminate and loud, Hank and Larry are masculine and a couple, but with monogamy issues and Hank’s marriage as obstacles.

-The key aspect to The Boys in the Band is that it is shot like a play would be, with a highly effective result.
+The key aspect of The Boys in the Band is that it is shot like a play would be, with a highly effective result.
 In this way, especially mid-way through the film when the guests are all in the same closed room, the action becomes suffocating and stifling as the fangs are bared by a few of the guests.

 Both are married, and both hit it off famously, although Alan’s sexuality is never completely revealed.
-He is married but clearly troubled, and the audience never learns why, although we could wager a guess that he is, indeed, conflicted by his sexuality.
+He is married but troubled, and the audience never learns why, although we could wager a guess that he is, indeed, conflicted by his sexuality.